Together-Java/ElevatorEvent/Contest/Assignment/task.md

 #### Termination

 First and foremost, the main objective of the assignment is to ensure that everyone arrives at their destination.
-As simple as this sounds, this can already be a tough challenge on itself.
+As simple as this sounds, this can already be a tough challenge in itself.

 To make your life easy, we abort your code if it seems to be stuck, and you will see an error message: